VladTGeorgiev/hoover-command_line/README.md

 # Usage
-    1. Once you have installed Node.js and the input.txt file has been saved with the required data, you can run `node script.js` your terminal.
+    1. Once you have installed Node.js and the input.txt file has been saved with the required data, you can run `node script.js` in your terminal.
 Ensure the command is run in the project's directory.
     2. The result will be printed out in your terminal:
         2.1 The first line will contain the final position of the hoover in the format - "X-axis space Y-axis", e.g. "1 3" 2.2 The second line will be the number of dirt patches cleaned represented by a single number, e.g. "1"